9brada6/tabs-with-posts/development.md

 ## 🎉 Todo: After first release

+- Test A3Rev views plugin, because we changed something.
 - 🥇 Add taxonomy options(with post formats).
+- ➕ Add a way to minimize CSS/HTML when is cached.
+CSS is very important to minimize, because there is a lot of improvement.
 - ➕ Fix order By YASR plugin.
 - ➕ Add filters for all things.
 - ➕ Add a way to invert category icons?